jharriga/OSDfailure/README.md

 # OSDfailure
-scrits to automation Ceph failure injection
+scripts for automation of I/O workload and Ceph failure injection